adam-allmer/allmer/kaiser/index.md

 Since being a part of Adam's life, Kaiser has found joy tugging on ropes, going for long runs, and chewing through toys and pillows until they are in bits and pieces.
-When Adam is away from home, Kaiser has been able to enjoy the company of his uncle Thomas, his grandpa Mike, or grandma Angie to babysit him.
+When Adam is away from home, Kaiser has been able to enjoy the company of his mom (Winter), his uncle (Thomas), his grandpa (Mike), or grandma (Angie) to babysit him.
-Kaiser has made quite a few close friends, such as Scarlett, Loki, Henry, Rosie, Kodak, and Thor.
+Kaiser has made quite a few close friends, such as Scarlet, Loki, Henry, Rosie, Kodak, and Thor.
+He is still trying to be friendly with his siblings Esmerelda and Nova.

 A favorite activity for Kaiser is to get dressed up for the holidays/seasons, particularily he looks good in his work coat or a charming bandana.